Up to 50% off sofas & mattresses — limited‑time deals.

 • Frame height: 24".
 Seat height: 18½".
 Arm height: 24".
 Legs: 2".

-• Features: removable/washable covers; modular design; no assembly required.
+• Features: removable/washable covers; modular design.

 • Frame and cushion materials: solid wood frame listed; feather-wrapped foam seat core; feather-poly blend back cushions.